dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 <!-- <https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk#overview> -->

-This architecture makes it possible to collect data from API gateways instances into a centralized Elasticsearch instance to have the data available with the best possible performance, independent from the network performance.
+This architecture makes it possible to collect data from API gateways instances into a centralized Elasticsearch instance to have the data available with the best possible performance, independent of the network performance.

-It also helps with data persistency, when running API Gateway in a Docker environment where containers are started and stopped, as it avoids to lose data when an API Gateway container is stopped.
+It also helps with data persistency when running API Gateway in a Docker environment where containers are started and stopped, as it avoids the loss of data when an API Gateway container is stopped.

 For more examples of architectures, see [Docker Compose architecture examples](/docs/operational_insights/production_setup/op_insights_arch_examples/).